 Viral gastroenteritis occurs when a virus causes your stomach and intestines to become inflamed.
 The main symptoms are vomiting and diarrhea.
 You may also have cramping, headache, and fever.

 Most people recover within a few days.
 Very young children, older adults, and people with other diseases are at increased risk for dehydration.

 Viral gastroenteritis is spread through close contact or contaminated food or drink.
-According to the U.S. Centers for Disease Control and Prevention (CDC), outbreaks are more likely to occur in closed environments such as schools and nursing homes.
+According to the

 The hiatus is the gap in the muscle wall that separates your chest from your abdomen.
 If your stomach slides up into your chest through this gap, you have a hiatal hernia.

 If part of your stomach pushes through and stays in your chest next to your esophagus, it’s called a paraesophageal hernia.
 This less common type of hernia can cut off your stomach’s blood supply.

 Symptoms of hiatal hernia include: